Webhooks

 |---|---|

-booking.created | A new booking is confirmed |
+booking.created | A new booking is created (may be pending payment) |

 booking.cancelled | An existing booking is cancelled |